automl/ConfigSpace/docs/source/User-Guide.rst

 As last step, we need to add them to the :class:`~ConfigSpace.configuration_space.ConfigurationSpace`.
-For demonstation purpose, we sample a configuration from it.
+For demonstration  purpose, we sample a configuration from it.

 .. doctest::